 He will also like to play at home in between his outdoor exercise sessions.
 Interactive toys are a great way to spend time with him and have lots of fun.
-For those times when you cannot spend too long playing with him (yes, adult life is so boring, right?!), be sure to have toys to hand.
+For those times when you cannot spend too long playing with him (yes, adult life is so boring, right?!), be sure to have toys for your Pug on hand.
 Whether he is a destructive chewer or light player, a food-dispensing toy is bound to go down a treat!

 The breed is popular with apartment dwellers and small homeowners because he doesn’t take up that much room.
 If he is lucky enough to have access to a private yard, make sure it is secure.
 Because he will be off on the hunt for someone to bark at and snacks to hunt down.